Rustic Acres Colony, South Dakota

 Rustic Acres Colony is a Hutterite colony and census-designated place (CDP) in Lake County, South Dakota, United States.
 The population was 132 at the 2020 census.
 It was first listed as a CDP prior to the 2020 census.

 It is in the southern part of the county, 11 mi south of Madison, the county seat.

 Demographics

+Education

+It is in the Chester School District 39-1.